-COGS is a Central Oregon-based non-profit organization promoting a greater awareness and understanding of the geological sciences through technical presentations, educational outreach to schools, and field trips
+COGS is a Central Oregon-based non-profit organization promoting a greater awareness and understanding of the geological sciences through technical presentations, outreach, and field trips

 Please click HERE to register for this Zoom Presentation

 Evaluation of slip history and Holocene activity on faults in the Strawberry Mountains

 Tuesday, November 2